qweasd1/Refactor/Eclipse/plugin/GUI/UIControls/_widget_and_control.md

-computeSize(int, int) Returns the dimensions needed to fully display the widget computeSize(int, int, boolean) Returns the dimensions needed to fully display the widget, and indicates whether its characteristics have changed pack() Resizes the widget to its preferred size pack(boolean) Resizes the widget to its preferred size, and indicates whether its characteristics have changed
+computeSize(int, int) Returns the dimensions needed to fully display the widget computeSize(int, int, boolean) Returns the dimensions needed to fully display the widget, and indicates whether its characteristics have changed pack() Resizes the widget to its preferred size   // you should invoke pack() only after the widgets have been added to the container. pack(boolean) Resizes the widget to its preferred size, and indicates whether its characteristics have changed
 ```